F-Stack/f-stack/dpdk/doc/guides/sample_app_ug/l2_forward_cat.rst

 ``pqos_cap_get(...)`` and ``pqos_cap_get_type(..., PQOS_CAP_TYPE_L3CA, ...)``
 calls.
 When all capability and topology information is collected, the requested CAT configuration is validated.
-A check is then performed (on per socket basis) for a sufficient number of un-associated COS.
+A check is then performed (on per socket basis) for a sufficient number of unassociated COS.
 COS are selected and configured via the ``pqos_l3ca_set(...)`` call.
 Finally, COS are associated to relevant CPUs via ``pqos_l3ca_assoc_set(...)`` calls.